TamasNeumer/Ph03nix-InterviewPrep/Web/Redux/Redux.md

 - Remember to return new state objects, instead of mutating the previous state

 #### Actions
-Actions are payloads of information that send data from your application to your store.
+Actions are payloads of information that send data from your application to your store (= database-ish thingy).
 They are the only source of information for the store.
 You send them to the store using ``store.dispatch()``.
 Other than type, the structure of an action object is really up to you.

 ```js